kheller18/data-structures-algorithms/questions/React.md

           </ErrorBoundary>
           ```

-1. What are React Hooks?
+15. What are React Hooks?
-    + `React Hooks`: are the built-in functions that permit developers for using the state and lifecycle methods within React components.
+    + `React Hooks`: the built-in functions that permit developers for using the state and lifecycle methods within React components.
 These are newly added features made available in React 16.8 version.
 Each lifecycle of a component is having 3 phases which include mount, unmount, and update.
 Along with that, components have properties and states.
 Hooks will allow using these methods by developers for improving the reuse of code with higher flexibility navigating the component tree.
     + Using Hook, all features of React can be used without writing class components.
 For example, before React version 16.8, it required a class component for managing the state of a component.
 But now using the useState hook, we can keep the state in a functional component.

-2. Explain React Hooks.
+16. Explain React Hooks.
-    + Hooks are functions that let us “hook into” React state and lifecycle features from a functional component.
+    + `Hooks`: functions that let us “hook into” React state and lifecycle features from a functional component.
     + React hooks were introduced in the 16.8 version of React.
 Previously, functional components were called stateless components.
 Only class components were used for state management and lifecycle methods.
 The need to change a functional component to a class component, whenever state management or lifecycle methods were to be used, led to the development of Hooks.
     + useState() hook:
       ```